dansand/Python/part1/jupyter1.md

-# Jypyter Notebooks 1
+# Jupyter Notebooks 1

 > ## Learning Objectives
 >
 > *   Explain what a the Jupyter Notebook enviroement is.
 > *   Creation / execution of code cells.
-> *   Markdown and markdowm cells
+> *   Markdown and markdown cells
 > *   Shortcuts